coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Colorado Traffic Court Records?

-Colorado traffic court records are the legal documents and case files created from the proceedings of moving violation & non-moving violation cases, being heard in courts of record in the state of Colorado, under motor vehicle code of the state of Colorado.
+Colorado traffic court records are the legal documents and case files created from the proceedings of moving violation and non-moving violation cases heard in Colorado.
+Under the Colorado Motor Vehicle Code, these records are generated and disseminated to interested and eligible members of the public on request.

 Are Colorado Traffic Court Records Public Records?